coq/coq/doc/sphinx/language/extensions/evars.rst

       Unshelve. (* moves the shelved goals into focus--not needed and usually not done *) exact H1. (* resolves the first goal and by side effect ?x and ?m *)

-   The :n:`?x` and :n:`?m` goals ask for proof that :n:`nat` has a :term:`witness`, i.e. it is not an empty type.
+   The :n:`?x` and :n:`?m` goals ask for proof that :n:`nat` has an :term:`inhabitant`, i.e. it is not an empty type.
 This can be proved directly by applying a constructor of :n:`nat`, which assigns values for :n:`?x` and :n:`?m`.
 However if you choose poorly, you can end up with unprovable goals (in this case :n:`0 < 0`).
 Like this: